-Learner is not told explicitly about which action to take but expected to discover which action yields the most lucrative result in form of reward by hit and try method.
-Typically, a RL setup is composed of two components, an agent and an environment.
-In other words algorithms learns to react to the environment.
+The learner is not told explicitly about which action to take but expected to discover which action yields the most lucrative result in form of reward by a hit and try the method.
+Typically, the RL setup is composed of two components, an agent and an environment.
+In other words, algorithms learn to react to the environment.
 TD-learning seems to be closest to how humans learn in this type of situation, but Q-learning and others also have their own advantages.

 Formulating- Reinforcement Learning (RL) Problem